 Attendance

 We believe that good attendance is not simply a legal requirement but essential.
 Through regular attendance children can take full advantage of all that school offers and gain the educational and social skills necessary for life.
 Good attendance at school is important for children’s education and establishes a positive working ethos early in life.
-It is essential that the school is informed of the reasons for absence.
+It is essential that the school is informed daily of the reasons for absence.
 Under current government legislation, unauthorised absence is regarded as truancy; all absence figures have to be reported to the council and the Department for Education and are recorded on a child’s annual report.
-It is also important that your child arrives on time for

-school, as the start of the day establishes the learning activities for the day.
+It is also important that your child arrives on time for school, as the start of the day establishes the learning activities for the day.
 Lateness is recorded in the register.
 We are legally bound to register a pupil’s attendance at the beginning of each morning and afternoon session.

 Registers are closed at 9.00 am and any child arriving after this time is marked with an unauthorised absence for the morning session.
-Children arriving late will receive a text to let parents know (as they may be unaware) and to indicate how much learning time has been lost.

 What parents/carers are responsible for: